 Mō mātou - About us

-Piki Te Ora (Te Whatu Ora Southern) covers the largest geographical catchment in New Zealand.
+Piki Te Ora (Southern DHB) covers the largest geographical catchment of all the DHB's in New Zealand.
 We proudly strive to provide top quality healthcare to our diverse patient population, and we are now growing!
 Dunedin Hospital is situated in the city centre and serves a large geographical catchment area.
 The hospital is a teaching hospital of the University of Otago and has all major specialties.
-The Orthopaedic Department is currently staffed by 13 part-time Surgeons, and a Fellow in addition to eight Registrars and four House Officers.
+The Orthopaedic Department is currently staffed by 13 part-time Surgeons, and a Fellow in addition to 8 Registrars and 4 House Officers.
 All orthopaedic subspecialties are covered.
-Te Whatu Ora Southern has three part-time surgeons with special interest in spines covering Te Whatu Ora Southern as well as scoliosis surgery for all of the South Island.
+Southern DHB has 3 part time surgeons with special interest in spines covering Southern DHB as well as scoliosis surgery for all of the South Island.